Rewa Prasad Dwivedi: Works

 Dwivedi's literary efforts fall into three major categories: original literature, new literary principles and theorems, and preservation of past literature for future generations.
-Dwivedi has written over 13,000 verses in 3 epics and 14 lyrics, 2 plays, and 5 books on his original new theories on Sanskrit literary principles and theorems.
-No other Sanskrit literature scholar is known to have made more diverse original contributions.
+Dwivedi had written over 13,000 verses in 3 epics and 14 lyrics, 2 plays, and 5 books on his original new theories on Sanskrit literary principles and theorems.
+No other Sanskrit literature scholar is known to have made more original contributions.